Shivabhandari122/frontend/readme.md

 ### Day 5
 In day 5, i have learned introduction to types of units, text manipulation, font size, bolding and styles and font families.

+### Day 6
+On this day, i have learned including external fonts, using external fonts, css box model, changing content size and css borders.